coryjquirk/password-generator/README.md

 ## Description

-This is an application designed to produce a random password consisting of symbols, numbers, and letters.
-The result is a secure password that is difficult for humans and computers to guess.
+Produces a random password of symbols, numbers, and/or letters.
+Aims for a secure password that is difficult for humans and computers to guess.

 ## URL of application: